When AGI Arrives

 By making information abundant and easy to find, anyone can search how to make a bomb, find toxic molecules, etc.

-Also, when you think about it, the optimists may have some personal incentives sharping their views.
-After all, many of them are building or investing in these technologies - so naturally their outlook tends to emphasize the upside.
-They can’t quite say that the tech they’re building is going to bring down humanity, can they? 😉
+Also, when you think about it, the optimists may have some personal incentives shaping their views.
+After all, many of them are building or investing in these technologies - so naturally their outlook tends to emphasize the upside😉.

 There's also increasing talk about post-labor economies sustained by ideas like UBI (Universal Basic Income), NIT (Negative Income Tax), or even Tax on Robots.
 Talking about it is one thing, but how it's actually implemented and whether it'll work is another.